vincentwun/A-Eye-Web-Chat-Assistant/README.md

 - [License](#license)

 ## Overview
-A-Eye Visual Assistant is a specialized Chrome extension designed to enhance web accessibility for visually impaired users.
+A-Eye Web Chat Assistant is a specialized Chrome extension designed to enhance web accessibility for visually impaired users.
 By integrating advanced AI chat capabilities with traditional screen reader functions, users can naturally converse with web content and receive comprehensive page interpretations.
 Powered by Chrome's built-in Gemini Nano, it provides secure on-device processing for real-time image descriptions and content analysis.
 Currently in beta development with regular updates, this extension is completely free and is an open-source project.

 ## Technical Architecture